 Fishing Mistake #6.
 Not Checking Your Safety Gear

 Check your PFDs to make sure there are no rips, tears, or broken straps.

 You also need to make sure any sound-producing devices are in working order, your first-aid kit is properly stocked, and that fire extinguishers and visual distress signals have been inspected.

 Keeping your gear properly stored and inventoried on a regular schedule are important parts of fishing safety.

 Fishing Mistake #7.
 Not Checking the Drags on Your Reels

 Use a spring scale or digital scale to make sure your drags are set properly.
 As a general rule of thumb, your drag should be set to 25% of the breaking strength of the line you are using.

-This can lead to chipped or damaged rod guides.
-There are ceramic inserts on the interior portion of many guides, these inserts can chip or crack if subject to sharp fishing hooks.
+This step can lead to chipped or damaged rod guides, as there are ceramic inserts on the interior portion of many guides, these inserts can chip or crack if subject to sharp fishing hooks.
 Use the hook keeper.

 In this article we gathered almost every common mistake that a beginner or an amateur fisherman or freshwater anglers might make. you need to avoid these mistakes and follow the mentioned fishing tips to make sure you get better fish next time you go for catching fish.